Joseph Morelle: 2018

 After the death of Representative Louise Slaughter, Morelle announced his candidacy for New York's 25th congressional district; he won the Democratic Party's nomination on June 26, 2018.
 On November 6, he ran in two elections: a special election for the last two months of Slaughter's 16th term, and a regular election for a full two-year term.
 He won both, defeating Republican nominee Jim Maxwell.

 2020

 Morelle ran for reelection to a second full term, winning the Democratic primary against challenger and Brighton town councilwoman Robin Wilt.
 He defeated the Republican nominee, businessman George Mitris, in the general election.

+2022

+Morelle ran unopposed for reelection in the Democratic primary.
+He defeated Republican La'Ron Singletary in the general election, winning a third full term with 53.8% of the vote to Singletary's 46.1%.

+2024

+Morelle ran for a fourth term and defeated Republican Gregg Sadwick in the general election, winning 60.8% of the vote to Sadwick's 39.2%.

 Tenure

 Morelle was sworn in on November 13, 2018.

+On December 2, 2024, Michael Hopkins, a congressional staffer for Morelle, was arrested after routine x-ray screens discovered 11 rounds of ammunition and several ammunition magazines in his bag.
+Hopkins was arrested and charged with unlawful possession of ammunition and possession of a high capacity magazine.